Lee Ye-ra

 Lee Ye-ra (이예라; born 14 September 1987) is a South Korean former tennis player.
 Her highest singles ranking is world No. 178, achieved in September 2008.
 Her career-high doubles ranking is world No. 215, reached in February 2008.
 In her career, she won ten singles and eight doubles titles on tournaments of the ITF Circuit.

-Lee reached the second round of the 2013 KDB Korea Open defeating Daria Gavrilova in the first round before falling to Anastasia Pavlyuchenkova.
+Lee reached the second round of the Korea Open in 2013 defeating Daria Gavrilova in the first round, before falling to Anastasia Pavlyuchenkova.

 Playing for South Korea in the Fed Cup, Lee has a win–loss record of 12–11.